 Acquisition in 2007

 Renal Solutions is a company based in Warrendale, Pennsylvania, that specializes in the development of dialysis products and services.
-Founded in 2000 and acquired by Fresenius Medical Care in 2007, the company focuses on creating integrated medical devices for sorbent hemodialysis treatment.
-These devices provide a clinical care model tailored for patients with chronic and acute kidney failure, allowing healthcare practitioners to offer flexible and convenient treatment options.
-Renal Solutions aims to enhance renal care through innovative sorbent-based dialysis technologies.
+Founded in 2000, the company focuses on creating integrated medical devices for sorbent hemodialysis treatment, which is designed to improve care for patients suffering from chronic and acute kidney failure.
+By offering a clinical care model, Renal Solutions enables healthcare practitioners to provide convenient and flexible treatment options that utilize sorbent-based dialysis technology.
+In November 2007, Renal Solutions was acquired by Fresenius Medical Care, enhancing its capacity to deliver innovative renal care solutions.

 Renal Care Group, Inc. provides dialysis services to patients with chronic kidney failure, also known as end-stage renal disease (ESRD).
 It provides its services for the treatment of chronic and acute renal diseases.
 The company also provides ancillary service, which is the administration of erythropoietin, also known as Epogen, a bioengineered protein that stimulates the production of red blood cells.
 As of December 31, 2005, Renal Care Group operated 456 outpatient dialysis centers in 34 states with 7,894 certified dialysis stations and provided inpatient dialysis services to approximately 200 acute care hospitals.
 The company was founded in 1996 and is headquartered in Nashville, Tennessee.
 As of March 31, 2006, Renal Care Group, Inc. is a subsidiary of Fresenius Medical Care AG & Co.
 KGAA.